scalemailted/Basic-Motion-Planning/readme.md

 ---

 ## Project Objectives
-What is a C-Space?
-What is it for a car?
-What is `SO(3)`? hoe to compute distances in `SO(3)`?
-What is homeomorphism?
+- What is a C-Space?
+- What is it for a car?
+What is `SO(3)`?
+- how to compute distances in `SO(3)`?
+- What is homeomorphism?
 What are some examples for homemorphic and non-homemorphic subspaces?
-Follow a geometric path from D* algorithm from [Dstar-Pathfinding-Simulations](https://github.com/scalemailted/dStar-Pathfinding-Simuations) project using a quadcopter (UAV).
+- Follow a geometric path from D* algorithm from [Dstar-Pathfinding-Simulations](https://github.com/scalemailted/dStar-Pathfinding-Simuations) project using a quadcopter (UAV).

 ---